addianto/SPLC2020-Microservices-Challenge/README.md

-# SPLC2020-Microservices-Challenge
+# SPLC2020 Microservices Challenge

 This repository is a fork of an upstream repository that contains the code for 2020 SPLC challenge case related to Microservices & SPL.
-The challenge is being attempted by me and my colleague ([@ichlaffterlalu](https://github.com/ichlaffterlalu/SPLC2020-Microservices-Challenge])).
+The challenge is being attempted by me and my colleague ([@ichlaffterlalu](https://github.com/ichlaffterlalu/SPLC2020-Microservices-Challenge)).

 This repository comprises the artifacts for the 2020 SPLC challenge case "TODO", proposed by TODO